Leadership Trait 3: Focus on the People

 I have heard it said many times that the greatest asset of any company is its employees.
 I agree, but I don’t think that statement alone tells the whole story.
 Let me explain.

-Unsuccessful companies almost always have a negative public perception or “bad reputation,” and just like successful companies, in the end this perception comes down to people, employees.
+Unsuccessful companies almost always have a negative public perception or “bad reputation,” and just like successful companies, in the end, this perception comes down to people, employees.

 Great leaders like those at Buc-ee’s understand that while investing in products is important, the employees are ultimately the reason products and companies succeed or fail.
-So, let us look just three of the many ways great leaders can focus on people.
+So, let us look at just three of the many ways great leaders can focus on people.

 Second, great leaders invest in cross training.
 Initially, cross training an employee to do additional jobs as needed does cost the company money in lost time and productivity.
 But this loss is insignificant compared to the long-term gains.
 There are many advantages, but I will cover just three.
 Cross training provides stability.
-Great leaders know that there is comfort in the knowledge that just because a single employee goes on vacation, or quits suddenly, an entire process will not shut down.
-Cross training provides better understanding and collaboration.
+Great leaders know that there is comfort in the knowledge that just because a single employee goes on vacation or quits suddenly, an entire process will not shut down.
+Cross training provides a better understanding and collaboration.
 It gives employees a better understanding of what others need to do their job.
 This understanding also makes them more empathetic and helpful.
 Finally, cross training is motivation.
 One, it shows employees that others can do their job and they are not irreplaceable, and two, it shows employees that they can do other jobs, so they seek more responsibility.

-The third way to focus on people is through is constant, honest, feedback.
+The third way to focus on people is through constant, honest feedback.
 To accomplish this, great leaders create a culture of open communication.
 I read once, though I don’t recall the source, that a great leader will say three positive things for every one negative because it makes employees feel the odds are in their favor.
 The next blog post is about the value of great communication, so I am not going to focus on that here, but ultimately, every employee needs to feel comfortable communicating with their leader, and it is the job of a great leader to be available and open, ready to hand out praise, guidance, and correction, all of which motivate.

-The bottom line here is that by investing in people, great leaders create better employees and employees ultimately are responsible for creating that positive public perception.
+The bottom line here is that by investing in people, great leaders create better employees, and employees ultimately are responsible for creating that positive public perception.
 This leads to a better work environment and more profitability.

 Previous